HdHamid/SQL-server/IndexManager.md

-# A procedure to manage your indexes
+# A procedure to manage indexes

 You can use a cursor to execute commands from the "COMMAND" Column in a job.
 ```bash